Margaret Salmon

 28.4. – 18.6.2023

-Margaret Salmon creates films, photographs, and sound installations that weave together poetry and nonfiction.
+Margaret Salmon creates films, photographs, and objects that weave together poetry and non-fiction.
 Often focusing on individuals in their everyday activities, her work captures the minutiae of daily life and infuses them with gentle grandeur, touching upon universal human themes.

-Salmon won the first Max Mara Art Prize for Women in 2006.
-Her work was shown at the Venice Biennale in 2007, the Berlin Biennale in 2010, and the British Art Show 9 in 2021–22 and was featured in individual exhibitions at Tramway, Glasgow; Witte de With, Rotterdam; and the Whitechapel Gallery, London, among others.
+Margaret Salmon was born in Suffern, N.Y., in 1975 and lives and works in Glasgow, Scotland.
+In 2006, she won the inaugural Mara Art Prize for Women.
+Her work was showcased at the Venice Biennale in 2007, at the first Berlin Biennale in 2010, and at the British Art Show 9 in 2021–22, as well as in solo exhibitions, including at Tramway, Glasgow; the Witte de With, Rotterdam; and the Whitechapel Gallery, London.

 geboren 1975 in Suffern, New York, lebt und arbeitet in Glasgow, Schottland.